kenyan-german-links.com

 Many people make avoidable mistakes when working with recruitment agencies.
 Here are the most common ones:

-- Ignoring the importance of German language skills: Even in international companies, basic German can make a big difference.
+• Ignoring the importance of German language skills: Even in international companies, basic German can make a big difference.
 Many agencies will prioritize candidates with at least B1–B2 German.
+To understand the language levels, read this detailed guide.

 Q: Do recruitment agencies in Germany charge job seekers?